-The Epicurean Vegan is devoted to those wanting to eat healthy, save animals and reduce their carbon footprint.
-My decision to go vegan may have started out as a quest to get healthier, but the more I learned about veganism, the more I realized just how damaging the meat and dairy industry is to the environment and, of course, the animals.
+The Epicurean Vegan is devoted to those wanting to eat healthy, save animals, and reduce their carbon footprint.
+My decision to go vegan started out as a quest to get healthier, but the more I learned about veganism, the more I realized how damaging the meat and dairy industries are to the environment and, of course, the animals.
 And it is for these reasons, that I would never go back to eating or wearing animal products.
 Ever.

 Did you know . . .